teorth/equational_theories/README.md

 [![Paper](https://img.shields.io/badge/Paper-WIP-blue)](https://teorth.github.io/equational_theories/blueprint.pdf)
 [![Zulip Channel](https://img.shields.io/badge/Zulip_Channel-Join-blue)](https://leanprover.zulipchat.com/#narrow/stream/458659-Equational)

-The purpose of this project, launched on Sep 25, 2024, is to explore the space of equational theories of magmas, ordered by implication.
+The purpose of this project, launched on Sep 25, 2024, is to explore the space of equational theories of [magmas](https://en.wikipedia.org/wiki/Magma_(algebra)), ordered by implication.
 To begin with we shall focus only on theories of a single equation, and specifically on the 4694 equational laws involving at most four magma operations, up to symmetry and relabeling (here is the list [in Lean](equational_theories/AllEquations.lean) and in [plain text](https://github.com/teorth/equational_theories/blob/main/data/equations.txt)).
 This creates 4694*(4694-1) = 22,028,942 implications that need to be proven or disproven, creating both "implications" and "anti-implications".

 We will accumulate both "proven" and "conjectured" implications and anti-implications: proven assertions will be verified in the proof assistant language [Lean](https://www.lean-lang.org/), and "conjectured" assertions represent all claims (either human-generated or computer-generated) that have not yet been verified in Lean.
 The current status of the project can be found on the [dashboard](https://teorth.github.io/equational_theories/dashboard/).